microsoft/BotFramework-Composer/docs/concept-dialog.md

 > As you will notice, after you create a bot a **ConversationUpdate** trigger will be created by default as well.
 It is a trigger to handle activities such as sending a welcome message.
 For details please read [events and triggers](concept-events-and-triggers.md).

 ## Add a dialog
 After you create a bot you are also creating its main dialog by default.
 The main dialog is like the brain of our bot, controlling and managing the dialog system.
 Sometimes we find it useful to create a child dialog that contains a chunk of functionality so that our dialog system is organized and easily managed.
-Let's walk through a very simple example to show how to create a child dialog and wire it up with the main dialog.
+Let's walk through a very simple example to show how to create a child dialog and wire it up to the main dialog.

 1. Create a child dialog.
 Click **New Dialog** on the navigation pane.
 On the pop-up window give a name for the new dialog and optionally fill in the description and then click **Next**.

 ![weather_dialog](./media/dialog/weather_dialog.png)

 After that, you will see an empty dialog you created on the navigation pane.
-When creating a child dialog you also create a **ConversationUpdate** trigger by default.
+When creating a child dialog you also create a **Dialog started (BeginDialog)** trigger by default.
 The new dialog named `Weather` may look like this:

 ![new_weather_dialog](./media/dialog/new_weather_dialog.png)

-2. Define an action in the `BeginDialog` trigger.
+2. Define an action in the **BeginDialog** trigger.
 Click the `+` sign under **Dialog started (BeginDialog)** in the new dialog and select **Send a response**.
 In the language generation editor put a sentence: "The weather dialog is called with success!"

 ![send_response](./media/dialog/send_response.gif)